djinn-org/djinn/docs/competitors.md

 What they are:

-- Big french company: société de conseil et d’expertises technologiques (300 people)
+- French company: société de conseil et d’expertises technologiques (300 people)
 - They are "Microsoft Gold Partner"
 - In 2014 they were "Microsoft Partner of the year"
 - Itelligent rooms is only one of their products